Wire bonding: Testing

-While there are some wire bond pull and shear testing techniques, these tend to be applicable for manufacturing quality rather than reliability.
+While there are some wire bond pull and shear testing techniques such as MIL-STD-883, ASTM F459-13, and JESD22-B116, these tend to be applicable for manufacturing quality rather than reliability.
 They are often monotonic overstress techniques, where peak force and fracture location are the critical outputs.
 In this case the damage is plasticity dominated, and does not reflect some wearout mechanisms that might be seen under environmental conditions.

 Wire pull testing applies an upward force under the wire, effectively pulling it away from the substrate or die.
 The purpose of the test is as MIL-STD-883 2011.9 describes it: "To measure bond strengths, evaluate bond strength distributions, or determine compliance with specified bond strength requirements".
 A wire can be pulled to destruction, but there are also non-destructive variants whereby one tests whether the wire can withstand a certain force.
 Non-destructive test methods are typically used for 100% testing of safety critical, high quality and high cost products, avoiding damage to the acceptable wired bonds tested.

 The term wire pull usually refers to the act of pulling a wire with a hook mounted on a pull sensor on a bond tester.
 However, to promote certain failure modes, wires can be cut and then pulled by tweezers, also mounted on a pull sensor on a bond tester.
 Usually wires up to 75 μm diameter (3 mil) are classified as thin wire.
 Beyond that size, we speak about thick wire testing.